trufflesuite/trufflesuite.com/public/docs/getting_started/client.md

 ### Truffle Develop

 We also recommend using Truffle Develop, a development blockchain built directly into Truffle.
-It has many of the same features as Ganache, but in addition is built into Truffle, with no external installation required.
-To run Truffle Develop, type the following into a terminal:
+Truffle Develop helps you set up an integrated blockchain environment with a single command, no installation required.
+Run Truffle Develop by typing the following into a terminal:

 ```shell
 truffle develop